vicmiletsky/wp-jshrink/readme.md

 ## WP-JSHRINK

 ### Overview
 JShrink minifier implemented for WordPress.
-Combines footer scripts equeued by wp_enqueue_script into a single minified js file.
+Combines footer scripts equeued with wp_enqueue_script into a single minified js file.
 Check the FAQ section for more info about the plugin.

-**Important note:** only footer scripts which are equeued by wp_enqueue_script with the fifth parameter set to 'true' are minified by this plugin.
+**Important note:** only footer scripts which are equeued via wp_enqueue_script with the fifth parameter set to 'true' are minified by this plugin.

 JShrink is a php class that minifies javascript so that it can be delivered to the client quicker.
 Check https://github.com/tedious/JShrink for more info.